0svaldo/0svaldo/README.md

 - 👀 I’m interested in Computer Science, Data Science, Cybersecurity
 - 🌱 I’m currently learning new digital technologies
 - 💞️ I’m looking to collaborate on different digital innovative projects
-- 📫 How to reach me osvaldo@olc.edu.do
+- 📫 How to reach me osvaldo.larancuent@intec.edu.do

 <!---
 0svaldo/0svaldo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.